JW-1211/G03Final/README.md

 ## 2️⃣ Read with audio

-- 🧩 **Story Content** The story is presented with key vocabulary highlighted to support contextual learning.
+- 🧩 **Story Content:** The story is presented with key vocabulary highlighted to support contextual learning.
-- 📊 **Korean Translation** Each paragraph is paired with its Korean translation to enhance comprehension.
+- 📊 **Korean Translation:** Each paragraph is paired with its Korean translation to enhance comprehension.
 - 💿 **Audio Playback:** Learners can select and listen to individual sentences for focused listening practice.

 ---